ddewaele/my-emberjs-starter-kit/google-maps/README.md

 ##Introduction

 I'm trying to get a better understanding of EmberJS by creating a project using Google Maps.
 I've published a sample on https://github.com/ddewaele/my-emberjs-starter-kit/tree/master/google-maps and I would love to get some feedback on the implementation.
+Also posted this on the [EmberJS Forum](http://discuss.emberjs.com/t/emberjs-with-google-maps-feedback-requested/2212).

 - [Google Maps Demo](https://github.com/ddewaele/my-emberjs-starter-kit/tree/master/google-maps)